 Currently, Medicare beneficiaries who’s prescription costs have reached $3,750 fall into the Part D coverage gap.
 It is important to note that the $3,750 is the retail cost of the prescriptions not what the beneficiary has paid towards them.

 Meaning, they’re required to pay $5,000 for prescribed drugs out of their own pocket.
 Unlike the $3750 to fall into the gap, the $5000 represents the amount the Medicare beneficiary has spent out of their own pocket.

-When the $5,000 threshold is met, they exit the donut hole and catastrophic coverage kicks in.
+When the $5,000 threshold is met, Medicare beneficiaries exit the donut hole and catastrophic coverage kicks in.
 At that point, 95% of drug costs are covered for the remainder of the year.
-This is good news for Medicare beneficiaries who pay high out of pocket costs for their brand name medications.
+This is great news for Medicare beneficiaries who pay high out of pocket costs for their brand name medications.

 Closing the Medicare Part D Donut Hole in 2019

 Since the Affordable Care Act was passed in 2010, the donut hole has been slowly closing.
 By 2020, beneficiaries are expected to only pay 25% of their brand name drug costs while in the donut hole.

 Now, enrollees won’t have to wait until 2020.
 Instead, the gap is closing beginning of 2019.
 Beneficiaries no longer have to choose between expensive medications that work vs medications that cost less, but aren’t as beneficial.

 Medicare beneficiaries pay their deductible if applicable, and their copays(coinsurance) until the costs reach $3,750 for their prescriptions medications.
 Once a beneficiary drug cost exceeds $3,750 , they “fall” into the donut hole(coverage gap).
 Beneficiaries become responsible for paying up to $5,000 for their prescription drugs.